open/close all folders

-- In Black Lagoon, Yukio Washimine kills herself by piercing her own neck with a katana while Rock watches helplessly and Revy screams at him to not look at her.
-This is Truth in Television, incidentally: This was the 'proper' way for a Samurai woman to commit suicide in feudal Japan because it was less painful and it looked more dignified than the male version (disemboweling yourself) though in reality it was usually done with a dagger instead of a full katana.
-And since Yukio is a deconstruction of Yamato Nadeshiko, she preferred to die rather than facing Balalaika in total dishonor.
+- In Black Lagoon, Yukio Washimine kills herself by piercing her own throat with a katana while Rock watches helplessly and Revy screams at him to not look at her.
+In the manga it's shown directly, in the anime there's a Gory Discretion Shot instead. note Since Yukio is a deconstruction of the Yamato Nadeshiko archetype, it makes sense: she preferred to die rather than facing Balalaika in total dishonor and probably dying anyway.

-- This is how all the murder victims in StrikerS Sound Stage X of the Magical Girl Lyrical Nanoha franchise were killed: Stab wounds to their throats via Psychic-Assisted Suicide.
+- This is how all the murder victims in StrikerS Sound Stage X of the Lyrical Nanoha franchise were killed: Stab wounds to their throats via Psychic-Assisted Suicide.

 - In the Fullmetal Alchemist manga, and hence, Brotherhood, Heinkel pulls this on Kimblee using his fangs.

-- How Rika escapes torture in Higurashi no Naku Koro ni: she kills herself by repeatedly jamming her neck to a fixed-placed knife...which is bigger than her neck is wide.
+- How Rika escapes torture in Higurashi: When They Cry: she kills herself by repeatedly jamming her neck to a fixed-placed knife...which is bigger than her neck is wide.
 So messy.

 - In episode 3, Yukari Sakuragi trips down some stairs and lands neck-first on the metal tip of her umbrella.
 It isn't pretty.

 - At the end of episode 6, Mr. Kubodera enters the classroom and brandishes a knife.
 This trope comes in to play at the beginning of the next episode.
 It isn't pretty either.